icerpc/icerpc-docs/content/slice/language-guide/exception.md

 {% /aside %}

-The mapped C# class provides a parameterless constructor and a primary constructor with parameters for all its fields.
-A class with nullable fields also provides a secondary constructor that sets only the non-nullable fields.
+The mapped C# class provides a parameterless constructor and a primary constructor which sets all the fields.
+If any field has an optional type, the mapped class also provides a secondary constructor with a parameter for each non-nullable C# field.

 Slice exception inheritance maps to C# class inheritance: